 Starting and expanding a business is one of the most prized skills in America today.
 Oftentimes, in order to avoid the legal hurdles of these formalities, companies will simply combine rather than start a brand new division, or they will outright purchase another company to avoid start-up pains.
 Whether you are considering an offer or making one, mergers and acquisitions are one of the most crucial moments in the life of your business as a valuation is placed on your years of hard work and growth.

-If you are considering an offer or plan to combine your entity with another, you should first consult an Atlanta mergers and acquisitions lawyer at Sparks Law.
-Our knowledgeable attorneys can guide you through the process and help you make smart business choices to achieve your goals.
+Before you embark on this journey, you should first consult an Atlanta mergers and acquisitions lawyer at Sparks Law.
+Our knowledgeable attorneys can guide you through the process and help you make intelligent business decisions to reach your goals.

 In a merger, two companies come together to form a new entity and both sides retain decision-making power.
 On the other hand, in an acquisition, one company takes over the second (usually a smaller company being taken over by a larger company) and retains the decision-making power.

 In a merger, both sides will still have stock in the company and decision-making power.
 Mergers are typically friendly since it is a mutual decision between companies to come together for growth in market share.
 The four main types of Mergers are: